Flutter localization and internationalization i18n with examples

 import 'package:provider/provider.dart';

-We then need to wrap the main part of the code in the ChangeNotifierProvider, so your file will now have the following content:
+Wrap the main part of the code in the ChangeNotifierProvider, updating your file to:

 class MyApp extends StatelessWidget {